Blindness and vision impairments

 Below is a list of some important pieces of equipment you may find useful.

-- Big-button telephone - both landline and mobile models are available from the RNIB online shop.
+- Big-button telephone - both landline and mobile phones are available from the RNIB online shop.

-- Computer - the internet can provide a real sense of connection to friends and family as well as other people with a visual impairment.
+- Computer, smartphone or tablet - the internet can provide a real sense of connection to friends and family as well as other people with a visual impairment.
 It's also a practical way of finding out information and obtaining goods and services.
 Big-button keyboards, screen display software and text readers are available from the RNIB.

 - Community alarm - this small, wearable device has an alarm button which, if pressed, sends an alarm signal to a response centre, which will alert a nominated friend or carer.
 Your local authority should be able to provide you with further information.